 Switching from UK Tier 1 Entrepreneur Visa to Skilled Worker Visa

 As we all know, change is constant, and the plans we have for today may be completely redundant tomorrow.
 For migrants coming to the UK, it might be that plans are altered after arriving in the UK, perhaps in response to a new opportunity or change in circumstances.
-Indeed, we are often contacted by individuals who have arrived on one visa type and require help to switch to another.
+Indeed, we are often contacted by individuals who have arrived at one visa type and require help to switch to another.
 In this article, we will take a look at whether and how it is possible to switch from a UK Tier 1 Entrepreneur visa to a Skilled Worker visa.

 Can I Switch ‘In-Country’ From A Tier 1 Entrepreneur Visa To A Skilled Worker Visa?